guardian/support-frontend/docs/development.md

 Now that you are rendering the correct component depending on the variant, the final step is to track user conversion.
 *Conversion* can mean different things depending on what you are testing, it could be a click on a video, a scroll action, a button click, whether the user writes something in a text field, etc. Basically, it can be any event that the user can produce.
-In order to use abacus as your test tool, you have to track two events with Ophan:
+Test displays are automatically tracked to Ophan, but in order to use abacus as your test tool, you have to track the test's conversion action.
-  * When the variant is first displayed to the user.
-  * When the user converts.

-This tracking can be done using the [`trackOphan`](#71-api) function from the ABtest framework.
-This function receives the name of the test and the name of the variant and an optional flag indicating whether is a complete event or not.
+This tracking can be done using the [`trackAB`](#71-api) function from the ABtest framework.
+This function receives an A/B participation and a flag indicating whether is a complete event or not (which should be `true` in the case of conversions).

+If you are firing a conversion event for a specific test, be sure that the `participations` parameter you provide to `trackOphan` only contains your test.

 ## 9 Test Environments